Interstellar Comet 3I ATLAS Latest News and General Information

 The orbit of comet 3I/ATLAS lies almost in the plane of the planets (inclination ≈5° to the ecliptic), which means it can be observed from both hemispheres.

-- December 2025: 3I/ATLAS will move into the constellation Leo, still visible in the early morning hours.
-By then, however, its brightness will have dropped quickly to about magnitude 14 and fainter.
+The best observation window was in November 2025, when the comet finally reemerged from behind the Sun and reached its peak brightness.
+As of December 2025, 3I/ATLAS is dashing through the constellation Leo, still visible in the early morning hours.
+However, its brightness has dropped to about magnitude 14 and fainter, and it will continue to fade away.
 As the year ends, the comet will drift away, leaving the Solar System behind.
+Starting in January–February 2026, the comet will be observable only by professional astronomers.

 Comet 3I/ATLAS observing tips: how to see it?

-- Observe before dawn: about 90 minutes before sunrise in November, and up to 2 hours before sunrise in December.
+- Observe before dawn, up to 2 hours before sunrise.

 - Find a dark site with a clear view toward the eastern horizon.